-The Space and Missile Systems Center's newest directorate, the Launch Enterprise Directorate (SMC/LE), was stood up during a ceremony held at SMC's Schriever Space Complex at Los Angeles Air Force Base in El Segundo, Calif. on Oct.
-14, 2015.The directorate brings together the Launch Systems Directorate and the Rocket Systems Launch Program, which formerly fell under SMC's Advance Systems and Development Directorate at Kirtland Air Force Base, N.M.
-This realignment will not only advance SMC's capability development, but will feed into the next generation of SMC's space systems and into architectural baselines for decades to come
+The Space and Missile Systems Center's Launch Enterprise Systems Directorate (SMC/LE), was stood up Oct.
+14, 2015 at Los Angeles Air Force Base in El Segundo, Calif.
+The directorate brings together the Launch Systems Directorate and the Rocket Systems Launch Program, which formerly fell under SMC's Advanced Systems and Development Directorate (SMC/AD) at Kirtland Air Force Base, New Mexico.
+This realignment not only advances SMC's capability development, but feeds into the next generation of SMC's space systems and into architectural baselines for decades to come

 As the Air Force's spacelift modernization program, EELV was designed to increase reliability and reduce launch costs by at least 25 percent over heritage Atlas, Delta and Titan space launch systems.
-The EELV program continues today with launch capability provided by ULA's Delta IV and Atlas V launch vehicles, SpaceX' Falcon 9 Upgrade and their associated launch sites.
+The NSSL program continues this mission today with launch capability provided by ULA's Delta IV and Atlas V launch vehicles, SpaceX's Falcon 9 Upgrade and their associated launch sites.
 2012 marked the tenth anniversary of the first EELV launch.
 In March 2012, the Under Secretary of Defense for Acquisition, Technology and Logistics issued an Acquisition Decision Memorandum designating EELV as an Acquisition Category ID Major Defense Acquisition Program.

 Related Fact Sheets: